A configuration space for equivariant connective K-homology: Induction structure

 \section{Induction structure}

-In this section we prove that the equivariant connective K-homology has an induction structure in the sense of the definition \ref{induction}.
-Let $\alpha:H\rightarrow G$ be a group homomorphism ($H$ and $G$ finite groups).
-Let $X$ be an $H$-space such that $ker(\alpha)$ acts freely on $X$, we have an inclusion
+In this section we prove that the equivariant connective K-homology has an induction structure in the sense of Definition \ref{induction}.
+Let $\alpha:H\rightarrow G$ be a group homomorphism (where $H$ and $G$ are finite).
+Let $X$ be an $H$-space such that $\Ker(\alpha)$ acts freely on $X$.
+There is a map

 We start when the map $\alpha$ is an inclusion.
+Using the induction structure in this case it can be proved that the natural transformation $\mathfrak{A}$ defined in Section \ref{naturaltrans} is an equivalence.